Skip to main content Skip to navigation

 Where will you be taught?

-Our intensive modules are taught in various ways: either blended (combing online learning and face-to-face teaching) or fully online.
-Blended modules will be based at Warwick central campus, or our overseas residentials will be based at selected European locations relevant to module content (Covid-19 permitting).
-Our modules are designed to be taught in an intensive way, combining physical teaching, where possible, and online activities.
-We have the flexibility to move wholly online if it's needed too.
+Our intensive modules are taught in various ways: mostly face-to-face (combing some online learning and face-to-face teaching).
+Modules will be based at Warwick central campus, or our overseas residentials will be based at selected European locations relevant to module content.
+Our modules are designed to be taught in an intensive way, combining physical teaching, and online activities.

-Whichever teaching structure transpires, all participants will be expected to attend all lectures and group work activities in real time, be it in person or online; this might include some activities in the prep week (where listed in Key dates).
-As modules are intensive there is not expected to be free time during the teaching period for you to undertake other activities.
+All participants will be expected to attend all lectures and group work activities in real time; this might include some online activities in the prep week (where listed in Key dates).
+As modules are intensive there is not expected to be free time during the teaching period for you to undertake other activities; there will be limited time available during the teaching period to explore the surrounding area.

 Please note